-Managing fluid intake is just as important as food intake for the health and performance of junior AFL players.
+Managing fluid intake is just as important as food intake for the health and performance of junior Rugby Union and Rugby League players.
 Children can overheat and dehydrate quickly as they are not able to regulate their body temperature as well as adults.
 Getting young people into the habit of drinking fluid regularly can help them develop good skills in staying hydrated throughout their sporting career.

-Individual fluid needs vary significantly and are largely dependent on the type and amount of exercise (including both structured activities like Football training but also general play), and environmental conditions.
-Hot and humid conditions can lead to increased fluid losses through sweat, which in turn increases the amount of fluid a junior Football player needs to drink.
+Individual fluid needs vary significantly and are largely dependent on the type and amount of exercise (including both structured training but also general play), and environmental conditions.
+Hot and humid conditions can lead to increased fluid losses through sweat, which in turn increases the amount of fluid a junior player needs to drink.

 Children are generally not very motivated to follow good hydration strategies, therefore it becomes the responsibility of parents and coaches to help them stay well hydrated during training and games.
 Young athletes may need to be reminded often to drink, particularly when the weather is warm, or if they have a history of not drinking enough fluid before, during or after exercise.

-During the winter months, you might expect fluid losses to lower but it is important to remind young athletes to drink, as they often won't feel as thirsty as they may on a hot, dry day.
-School aged children should be reminded to take adequate water with them each day to ensure they are well hydrated for after school training sessions or games.
+During the winter months, you might expect fluid losses to be lower but it is important to remind young players to drink, as they often won't feel as thirsty as they may on a hot, dry day.